yegor256/blog/_posts/2014/dec/2014-12-15-how-much-your-objects-encapsulate.md

 a web page.
 The second class accepts no arguments, which tells us that the object of it will represent... the Universe.

-{% quote In order to understand what real-life entity an object represents, look at its constructor %}
+{% quote In order to understand what real-life entity an object represents, look at its constructor. %}

 I think this principle is applicable to all classes in object-oriented programming---in order to understand what